oracle/docker-images/OracleFMWInfrastructure/README.md

 Oracle Fusion Middleware Infrastructure on Docker
 =================================================
 This Docker configuration has been used to create the Oracle Fusion Middleware Infrastructure image.
 Providing this FMW image facilitates the configuration, and environment setup for DevOps users.
-This project includes the installation and the creation of an  FMW Infrastructure domain.
-These Fusion Middleware Infrastructure 12.2.1.2 images are based on Oracle Linux and Oracle JDK 8 (Server).
+This project includes the creation of an  FMW Infrastructure domain.
+These Fusion Middleware Infrastructure 12.2.1.2 images are based on Oracle WebLogic 12.2.1.2 Infrastructure image.

 The certification of Oracle FMW Infrastructure on Docker does not require the use of any file presented in this repository.
 Customers and users are welcome to use them as starters, and customize/tweak, or create from scratch new scripts and Dockerfiles.